jessenovotny/ynab_extension/README.md

   - Autocomplete while the user types.
   - Create New Payee if none already exists.
 * After selecting an Account, this selection remains as the default selected option until it is changed.
+* Signin w/ Oauth so that this plugin can be officially published to the full library of Chrome extensions.